Are Pumice Stones Single Use

 Conclusion

 Beyond routine disinfection, understanding the material itself can inform better care.
-Pumice is a volcanic glass characterized by a highly porous, abrasive surface.
+But pumice is a volcanic glass characterized by a highly porous, abrasive surface.
 This porosity is what makes it effective for exfoliation but also what allows it to trap moisture, skin cells, and microbes deep within its structure.
 Over time, even with cleaning, these microscopic reservoirs can become permanently colonized, which is why the stone eventually wears smooth and loses its efficacy.
 This natural degradation is a key reason why replacement is necessary, not just a matter of preference.